thearn/Python-Arduino-Command-API/README.md

 ## Setup:
 1. Verify that your Arduino board communicates at the baud rate specified in the `setup()` function (line 243) in `prototype.ino`.
 Change it there if necessary.
-1. Load the `prototype.ino` sketch onto your Arduino board, using the Arduino IDE.
+2. Load the `prototype.ino` sketch onto your Arduino board, using the Arduino IDE.
+3. Set up some kind of serial I/O communication between the Arduino board and your computer (via physical USB cable, bluetooth, xbee, etc + associated drivers)
-2. Import the included arduino library `Arduino.py` into your python script.
+4. Import the included arduino library `Arduino.py` into your python script.

 For a collection of examples, see `examples.py`.
 This file contains methods which replicate the functionality of many Arduino demo sketches.